SanazRezvani/eeg-motor-imagery-fbcsp/README.md

 This work is based on **BCI Competition III – Dataset IVa**.
 Read the [Dataset description](https://www.bbci.de/competition/iii/desc_IVa.html)

-## Project Motivation
+## Why FBCSP?

-Motor imagery EEG signals contain important discriminative information mainly in the mu (8–13 Hz) and beta (13–30 Hz) frequency ranges.
-However, the most informative frequency sub-bands can vary between subjects.
+Motor imagery EEG activity is distributed across multiple frequency ranges, primarily within the mu (8–13 Hz) and beta (13–30 Hz) bands and the most informative frequency sub-bands can vary between subjects.
+Applying CSP on a single broad band may overlook frequency-specific patterns

-To address this, this project decomposes the EEG signal into multiple overlapping frequency sub-bands and applies CSP separately to each sub-band.
-This allows the model to extract more subject-specific spatial features compared with a single broad-band CSP approach for improved motor imagery decoding.
+Filter Bank CSP (FBCSP) addresses this by:
+- Decomposing EEG signals into multiple sub-bands
+- Extracting spatial features from each sub-band
+- Capturing complementary information across frequencies

+This leads to a richer feature representation and can improve classification performance, especially in subject-specific decoding scenarios.

 ## Key Features